mpgirro/stalla/README.md

 ### Writing an RSS feed

 To write an RSS feed, you need to use the [`PodcastRssWriter`](src/main/kotlin/io/hemin/wien/PodcastRssWriter.kt) object.
-Parsing an RSS feed is as easy as picking the overload of `parse()` that fits your needs:
+Writing an RSS feed is as easy as picking the overload of `writeRssFeed()` that fits your needs:

 ```kotlin
 val rssFeedFile = File("/my/path/rss.xml")